 What companies can learn from the LinkedIn decision

-This decision highlights the enormous risks for companies that process personal data without an appropriate legal basis.
+This decision illustrates the enormous risks for companies that personal data without an appropriate legal basis.
 The consequences include not only financial sanctions, but also lasting reputational damage.
-Various lessons and obligations arise for companies from this decision:
+There are various lessons and obligations for companies arising from this decision:

-Companies must ensure that they can prove that they have a valid legal basis for processing personal data and that consent, if used, meets the strict requirements of the GDPR.
+Companies must ensure that they have a valid legal basis for the Processing personal data and that consent, where used, meets the strict requirements of the GDPR.
+GDPR are sufficient. - Clarity and Transparency:

 The decision shows that violations of the GDPR can not only have legal consequences, but can also entail considerable financial risks.

-Compliance with the principles of fairness, transparency and lawfulness in data processing is not only a legal requirement, but also a key factor in maintaining user trust.
-Companies should therefore regularly review their data processing processes and ensure that they comply with the strict requirements of the GDPR in order to minimize legal risks and protect the rights of their users.
+Compliance with the principles of fairness, Transparency and lawfulness in data processing is not only a legal requirement, but also a key factor in maintaining user trust.
+Companies should therefore regularly review their data processing processes and ensure that they meet the strict requirements of the GDPR to minimize legal risks and protect the rights of their users.

 Source: Irish Data Protection Commission fines LinkedIn Ireland €310 million